ishandutta0098/machine-learning-library/README.md

 # dataScience_codingLibrary
-My Coding Library for Data Science Problems.
+A Collection of Resources for Data Science.